 Congratulations!
 You're expecting!
-Your mother and sister are planning your shower;
+Your mother and sister are planning your shower,

 regularly.
 What else is there?
 Every parent should start thinking about what their